The Humanities cover a broad range of subjects including History, Geography, Economics, Legal Studies, Business Management and Civics.

 In Years 7 and 8 Humanities is part of the FLIP program with an emphasis on inquiry learning and literacy that continues into the senior years.
 In Year 7, students learn about how and why we study History with a focus on Ancient Civilisations.
 In Geography students begin to develop their geospatial skills and learn about water issues at a local, national and global level.
 In Year 8 the focus of History is the world during the Middle Ages.
 In Geography students learn about different types of environments.

-While studying Humanities students can be involved in a variety of excursions including visiting the Shrine in Melbourne for ANZAC day and other ceremonies, the Jewish Holocaust Centre in Elsternwick, the Melbourne Museum, the County and Supreme Courts and correctional facilities such as Marngoneet and Barwon.
+While studying Humanities, students can be involved in a variety of excursions including visiting the Shrine in Melbourne for ANZAC day and other ceremonies, the Yakult Factory, the Jewish Holocaust Centre in Elsternwick, the Melbourne Museum, the County and Supreme Courts and correctional facilities such as Marngoneet and Barwon.

 In Senior School the Humanities subjects offered include History, Geography, Legal Studies and Business Management.